CityOfZion/neo3-boa/README.md

 We want Python developers to feel comfortable when trying neo3-boa for the first time.
 It should look and behave like regular Python.
 For this reason we decided to avoid adding new keywords, but use decorators and helper functions instead.

 ##### Neo Python Framework
 In the real world, simply coding a smart contract is not enough.
 Developers need to debug, deploy and invoke it.
-Therefore it’s important for this tool to be part of a bigger Python framework.
+Therefore, it’s important for this tool to be part of a bigger Python framework.
 To help the developers and avoid a bad user experience, we need to use logs and inform errors with details.

 ##### Testing against Neo VM
 We need to ensure that the code works as expected, and the only way to do that is to run our tests against the official Neo 3 VM.
 Neo repository already contains a class called TestEngine that is capable of running tests using C# smart-contracts.
 It will be adjusted to support compiled smart-contracts.